Growth & Care

 Golden Rain Tree is recommended for the following landscape applications:

 Golden Rain Tree features airy plumes of yellow flowers rising above the foliage in early summer.
-It has emerald green foliage which emerges burgundy in spring.
+It has emerald green deciduous foliage which emerges burgundy in spring.
 The serrated pinnately compound leaves turn an outstanding gold in the fall.
-The fruit is not ornamentally significant.
 The furrowed silver bark adds an interesting dimension to the landscape.